Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:03:24 - Glauber Costa

-And they could have been Microsoft Access as the database, but like it wasn't like it is today.
-So like you're really going to bet your career and change everything you're doing to go do like operating systems for free?
-That sounds stupid, but I guess I was stupid back then and paid off.
-So I stayed around stupid like a fox.
-Yeah.
-Much to my detractors at the time, surprise.
-There was a company that started doing those, doing better and better and better and they had this idea that nobody truly understood that it was, we'll give you our software for free and we're just going to charge you for the support of that software.
-It was called Red Hat and they just hired me out of my contributions for the Linux kernel and there we had the money problem, essentially solved it.
-It's just to some extent, right?
-And I stayed, I did some, quite some small things here and there for other companies.
-But Red Hat was the bulk of my Linux career overall.
+And it could have been Microsoft Access as the database, but it wasn't like it is today.
+So you're really going to bet your career and change everything you're doing to go do operating systems for free?
+That sounds stupid.
+But I guess I was stupid back then, and it paid off.
+So I stayed around.
+"Stupid like a fox," yeah.
+Much to my detractors' surprise, there was a company that started doing better and better and better, and they had this idea that nobody truly understood: we'll give you our software for free, and we're just going to charge you for the support of that software.
+It was called Red Hat, and they just hired me out of my contributions to the Linux kernel, and there we had the money problem essentially solved, at least to some extent, right?
+And I stayed.
+I did some quite small things here and there for other companies, but Red Hat was the bulk of my Linux career overall.
 It lasted around 10 years.
-I was doing that up until 2012 and then I joined another startup.
-Another startup.
-Red Hat was not a startup when already, when I joined it was already like a public company, a small public company, but still.
+I was doing that up until 2012, and then I joined another startup.
+Red Hat was not a startup when I joined it.
+It was already a public company, a small public company, but still.

 00:04:35 - Glauber Costa